 Liberally season the meat all over with salt and pepper.
 Place the flour on a large platter and dredge the beef pieces in it until coated.

 Heat the oil in a large skillet over medium-high heat.
 Working in a couple of batches, add the floured meat to the skillet and cook until browned all over, about 3 minutes.
-Repeat with remaining beef.
+Repeat with the remaining beef.

 Place the seared beef into the slow-cooker.
 Next, add the remaining ingredients (except the cornstarch) plus 2 teaspoon of salt and 1 teaspoon of black pepper into the slow cooker and stir to fully mix.